nseniow/TennisCourtLocator/README.md

 ## Shoutouts

-Special thanks to arthur-e and his [wiket repo](https://github.com/arthur-e/Wicket) that served as a base for our user interface
+Special thanks to arthur-e and his open source [wiket repo](https://github.com/arthur-e/Wicket) that served as a base for our user interface